-2. Submit your Personal Information (normally your name and email address) to our email marketing list positioned within our secure email marketing system on our PaaS website technology within the European Datacenter.
+2. Submit your Personal Information when consent has been given (normally your name and email address) to our email marketing list positioned within our secure email marketing system on our PaaS website technology within the European Datacenter.
 This is essential in order for us to communicate with you and offer updates about our work or provide incentives to customers and special offers.
 You can always unsubscribe from our Newsletters at any time.

 3. Use Your Personal Information for the purpose of communicating with you in relation to general administration or any ongoing project discussions, initial exploratory discussions, the sharing of confidential plans or drawings, photographs, video, programming code, or any other reason that has a legitimate interest.
 We may also need to inform you of any developments in relation your project or certain outcomes or intelligence we have gathered and need to pass to you.
 Equally, where we have your explicit consent to setup or manage your various online accounts e.g. Google, we may need to use your Personal Information to create certain workflow notifications or regular usage statistics and so forth.